Website Development and Marketing

 - Click the Develop tab from the Safari menu at the top of the page.

 - Click Empty Caches from the dropdown menu.

 - Go to the Tools menu and select Options

 - Click the Network tab

 - In the Offline Storage section, click Clear Now

 Clearing the cache in Internet Explorer:

-Another problem cache causes is that once you have visited your personal website all the files cache and the page appears to load quickly.
-This is not true for new visitors to your website.
-Most website owners are painfully unaware of how unbearably slow their websites loads because they are looking at cache.
+Another problem cache causes is that once you have visited your own website all the files cached on your computer causing the page to appear to load quickly.
+This is not the case for first time visitors to your website.
+Most website owners are painfully unaware of how unbearably slow their websites load because they are looking at cache.

-Try emptying your cache and revisiting your website, then you will see what a new customer has to wait for to view your website.
-It's not normal as fast as you think.
+Try emptying your cache and revisiting your website.
+It's not as fast as you think.